 National Student Loan Data System (NSLDS) is the U.S. Department's central database for student aid.
 Student financial aid information is submitted to the NSLDS.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other ED programs.
 NSLDS Student Access provides centralized, integrated view of Federal Student Aid Loans and grants so that recipients of funds from these programs can access and inquire about the Federal Student Aid loans and/or Grant data.
-Once the data is reported to NSLDS, this site and all information contained within is accessible to Financial Aid Administrators, Guarantee Agencies, and students.
-All users must sign-in and be an authorized user.
-To access the site, visit www.nslds.ed.gov.
+Once the data is reported to NSLDS, this site and all information contained within is accessible to Financial Aid Administrators and Guarantee Agencies.
+Students may access their Financial Aid history http://studentaid.gov and navigating to the "My Aid" section once logged in.